Distal femoral fracture

 - fall on the knee in the elderly

-Plain radiographs are the mainstay of the diagnosis and the characterization of distal femoral fractures.
-But CT is beneficial since most of the distal femoral fractures are intraarticular 1.
+Plain radiographs remain the mainstay of diagnosis and characterization of distal femoral fractures.
+However, CT is often helpful, since most distal femoral fractures are intra-articular 1.

-MRI can help if concomitant meniscal or ligamentous injury is suspected 3.
+MRI can be helpful if concomitant meniscal tears or a ligamentous injury is suspected 3.

-Fractures are discontinuity of bone and will usually show a radiolucency or cortical breach.
-Depending on how they are displaced there will be features of overlay and/or impaction.
+Fractures will usually show a radiolucency or cortical breach.
+Depending on how they are displaced there may be features of overlay and/or impaction.

 - fracture lines and plane

-- involvement oft the condylar weight-bearing surfaces or the notch
+- involvement of the condylar weight-bearing surfaces or the notch

 - simple, fragmentary, multi-fragmentary

-A common distal femoral condyle fracture is the Hoffa fracture.
+A common distal femoral condyle fracture is the Hoffa fracture (see Case 4).

 Treatment and prognosis

-They will usually require open reduction and internal fixation particularly in case of displaced or intraarticular fractures 1-3.
+They will usually require open reduction and internal fixation particularly in cases of displaced or intraarticular fractures 1-3.

-Extraarticular or simple intraarticular fractures can be treated with intramedullary nailing and screw fixation 1.
+Extra-articular or simple intra-articular fractures may be treated with intramedullary nailing and screw fixation 1.

-Simple unicondylar or epicondyle fractures can be treated with simple screw fixation 1.
+Simple unicondylar or epicondyle fractures may be treated with simple screw fixation 1.

-Very comminuted not reconstructable fractures or patients with preexisting osteoarthritis might need arthroplasty 1.
+Very comminuted, non-reconstructable fractures or patients with pre-existing osteoarthritis might need arthroplasty 1.